snad-space/snad/README.md

 `isolation_forests/` contains results of isolation forest algorithm run on 10 datasets:

-A) *weirdSN_isoforest_GPfit.dat*
+  * *weirdSN_isoforest_GPfit.dat*

     data set of 364 photometric characteristics (121×3normalized fluxes, the LC flux maximum),

-B) *weirdSN_isoforest_GPparam.dat*
+  * *weirdSN_isoforest_GPparam.dat*

     data set of 10 parameters of the Gaussian process (9 fitted parameters of the kernel, the log-likelihood of the fit),

-C) *weirdSN_isoforest_tSNE_*.dat*
+  * *weirdSN_isoforest_tSNE_\*.dat*

     8 data sets obtained by reducing 374 features to 2-9 t-SNE dimensions.

 ---------------------------------------------------------------------------------------------------